MasoumehAlipour/MasoumehAlipour/README.md

 # Masoumeh Alipour
 I'am a Senior Data Analyst, I started my job journey from 2015 as a Business Intelligence Specialist and change my position to Data Analyst with learning R and Python.
-I have worked with Financial, Accounting data, Marketing and Growth data.
+I have worked with Marketing, Growth, Financial, Operation, Commertial and Accounting data.

 <br/>